To date, few clinical studies have tested the antidepressant value of omega-3s, and they've produced mixed results.

 Omega-6 excess seen in sad rats... and average American diet

-In a recent study published in the Journal of Lipid Research, researchers compared the brains of rats genetically “programmed” to experience chronic depression with brains of normal rats.
+Tel Aviv University researchers recently compared the brains of rats genetically "programmed” to experience chronic depression with brains of normal rats.

-Specifically, the brains of the depressed rats higher levels of arachidonic acid, a long-chain unsaturated fatty acid that the body makes from dietary omega-6 EFAs.
+Instead, the brains of the depressed rats higher levels of arachidonic acid, an omega-6 fat the body makes from the omega-6 fats in plant foods and vegetable oils.

-Lead researcher Dr. Pnina Green of Tel Aviv University noted that prior animal studies indicate that increased omega-3 fatty acid intake may reduce brain levels of arachidonic acid, which could account for the anti-depression effects of omega-3 fatty acids.
+Lead researcher Dr. Pnina Green noted that prior animal studies indicate that increased omega-3 intake may reduce brain levels of omega-6 arachidonic acid, which could account for the anti-depression effects of omega-3 fats.

 - Green P, Gispan-Herman I, Yadid G. Increased arachidonic acid concentration in the brain of Flinders Sensitive Line rats, an animal model of depression.
 J Lipid Res.
 2005 Jun;46(6):1093-6.
 Epub 2005 Apr 1.